 |Recommended: Electromagnetic brake type stepper motors|

-An offers a built-in power-off-activated electromagnetic brake which provides frictional torque for holding a load in place vertically.
-When power is accidentally cut off due to a blackout or other unexpected events, the electromagnetic brake holds the load in position to prevent it from dropping or moving.
+An offers a built-in power-off-activated electromagnetic brake which uses friction to hold the motor shaft in place.
+When power is accidentally cut off due to a blackout or other unexpected events, the electromagnetic brake can be used to hold a load in position to prevent it from dropping or moving, such as in a rack and pinion lift.
 With an electromagnetic brake, the motor current can also be turned off at standstill to suppress heat or lower power consumption.

 PKP Series Electromagnetic Brake Type Stepper Motor